rickypinci/CPS-architecture/README.md

 # Replication Package: Model-based Performance Analysis for Architecting Cyber-Physical Dynamic Spaces

 This is a replication package for the paper titled "Model-based Performance Analysis for Architecting Cyber-Physical Dynamic Spaces" and accepted for the IEEE International Conference on Software Architecture (ICSA 2021).
 The paper is included as part of this package.
-In case of further updates we refer to the [GitHub](https://github.com/rickypinci/CPS-architecture) repository.
+In case of further updates, we refer to the [GitHub](https://github.com/rickypinci/CPS-architecture) repository.

 ## Authors
 Riccardo Pinciroli - Gran Sasso Science Institute (Italy)<br/>